griffij/OtagoCosmo_publish/README.md

 `sample_ages.py`
 This combines multiple CRN ages to estimate surface ages by taking Monte Carlo samples from the uncertainty distribution of each individual age, combining these, and then taking the mean and standard deviation assuming a normal distribution.
+A more generic example of this code, that is designed for others to use, is in `sample_ages_generic.py`

 `age_offset_samples_rockcreek.py and age_offset_samples_nedscreek.py`
 Take Monte Carlo samples for each age-offset combination, and then fit